tushgpats/VSD_IITGN_ISM_RISC-V-SoC_Tapeout_Program/README.md

 In other words, open source is about the implementation being open, whereas open standard is about the rules or specifications being open.
 For example, the RISC-V ISA is an open standard, and tools like Yosys or Openlane are open source.
 The two often complement each other, but they are not the same.

-## Implications of Open Source and Open Standard in IP Law
+## Implications of Open Source and Open Standard ISAs in IP Law

 Open source and open standard are often confused, but this distinction carries big consequences in IP law.
 Misunderstanding this difference can lead to situations where engineers assume that “open” automatically means “free of restrictions,” which is not true in law.